abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 ![A monotonic function](../06_functors/monotone_map.svg)

-If we plot this or any other monotonic function on a line graph, we see that it goes just one direction (i.e. just up or just down.)
+If we plot this or any other monotonic function on a line graph, we see that it goes just one direction (i.e. just up or just down).

 ![A monotonic function, represented as a line-graph](../06_functors/monotone_map_plot.svg)